 Computer Application courses are designed to build a foundation for students to successfully navigate 21st Century skills for academic, social and professional purpose.
 Skills and topics include keyboarding, cyber safety, productivity applications, academic and professional formatting, digital collaboration, and communication.

-Singers will learn singing techniques though music selected from a variety of styles, time periods and languages.
+Singers will learn singing techniques through music selected from a variety of styles, time periods and languages.
 Choirs perform in December and June.
 Concert attendance is a required component of the course.
 Info with specific dates will be sent home through your student.
 Student grades are based on daily participation, written assessments, performing assessments and concert attendance.

 General Music 6-7

 Students sing, dance, and play Orff instruments, drums and recorders.
 They read musical notation, listen to, and analyze the music of various cultures, time periods and styles.
 Assessment consists of class participation, musical skill competencies, group work, and quick quizzes.

 General Music 8